HackXIt/Hexel/EAD_Exercise-Questions.md

 ### What is a build system in C++?
 Name 3 build systems:

+- A build system handles the creation and management of project files, compilation of translation units (i.e. source and header files) and structuring of our project folder (i.e. all output into the `\bin` folder)
+  - The build system can also handle caches (i.e. recompiling all sources is not always necessary)
+  - And it can detect changes in our sources and its dependencies, to trigger another compilation (i.e. We need to rebuild X, because Y is a dependency, and Z changed there - or some other variant of that)
+  - It can also handle certain project files regarding the IDE in certain cases, so that configurations are kept up to date from an abstracted configuration source (i.e. what premake does)
 - Meson
 - CMake / Make / Ninja (they are similar - revolve around makefiles)
 - Premake (Lua based)